This is the multi-page printable view of this section. Click here to print.

 Image

-• Image creation: You can create the configuration of the Virtual Server in use as an Image, and you can create an Image by uploading the user’s Image file to Object Storage.
+• Image creation: You can create an Image from the configuration of a Virtual Server you are using, and you can also create an Image by uploading your Image file to Object Storage.

 Keypair

-To provide more secure OS access, we strengthen security by providing Key Pair instead of ID/Password input method.
-Main functions are as follows.
+To ensure a more secure OS login, we strengthen security by providing a Key Pair instead of the ID/Password entry method.
+The main features are as follows.

-• Keypair creation: Creates user authentication for connecting to Virtual Server.
+• Keypair creation: Generate a user credential to connect to the Virtual Server.

 Server Group

-Through Server Group settings, you can place Virtual Server and Block Storage added when creating Virtual Server close to or distributed across racks and hosts.
-Main functions are as follows.
+Through Server Group settings, you can position the Block Storage added when creating a Virtual Server close to or distributed across racks and hosts.
+The main features are as follows.

 Alma Linux 8.102029-05-31